Attica Soup Project

 So, it’s soup.
 It’s also a statement of welcome and inclusion.
 Our Team Australia includes everyone.

-If you would like to donate to this project and are unable to purchase the broth then please head to either the Coles or Woolworths website and purchase a digital 'groceries only' gift card for any amount you choose.
+If you would like to donate to this project and are unable to purchase the broth then please head to the Woolworths website and purchase a digital 'groceries only' gift card for any amount you choose.
 Please then forward the voucher to email@example.com and we will use this to purchase staple groceries each week to add to the soup packs - things like tinned foods, rice, legumes, pasta, fruit and vegetables.

 If you are a supplier and have some surplus produce or products that would like to donate that can either be used to makes the soups or as an extra in the pack, then please also email firstname.lastname@example.org with the details.